 To instruct SEDI, in its capacity as Technical Secretariat of the Inter-American Committee on Culture (CIC) and in keeping with the provisions of the Declaration of Bridgetown and the CIC Work Plan, to continue to support the Working Group on Culture Satellite Accounts in its exchange of experience for strengthening the capacity of member states to measure the contribution of culture and the creative economy, and to request SEDI, with the support of CIC, to share country experiences regarding efforts to sustain the culture and creative economy in the COVID-19 environment, [SEDI: and to request SEDI, with the support of CIC, to share country experiences regarding efforts to sustain the culture and creative economy in the COVID-19 environment.]

-PROPOSAL BY THE DELEGATION OF COLOMBIA (New paragraph): [To urge the member states to actively participate in the process of consideration (and adoption) of the Inter-American Business Development Charter, proposed by the Government of Colombia, to support efforts by member states to meet their integral development goals, through the strengthening of private initiatives for inclusive and sustainable development; training, employment, and educatio]n; and business innovation, technology, and the creative industries, among others, and to request SEDI to lend technical support.
+PROPOSAL BY THE DELEGATION OF COLOMBIA (New paragraph): [To urge the member states to actively participate in the process of consideration of the Inter-American Business Development Charter, proposed by the Government of Colombia, to support efforts by member states to meet their integral development goals, through the strengthening of private initiatives for inclusive and sustainable development; training, employment, and educatio]n; and business innovation, technology, and the creative industries, among others, and to request SEDI to lend technical support.
 (CIDI/CPD/INF.47/20 - 04/29/20)]

 II.
 REGARDING THE STRATEGIC LINE: “STRENGTHENING THE IMPLEMENTATION OF SUSTAINABLE DEVELOPMENT GOALS IN ACCORDANCE WITH THE INTER-AMERICAN PROGRAM FOR SUSTAINABLE DEVELOPMENT (PIDS) 2016-2021”

-To encourage member states to incorporate [SEDI: multi-hazard] disaster recovery and reconstruction plans, including the upgrading of critical affected infrastructure in cities and communities, into their development plans and financial strategies.
+To encourage member states to incorporate [SEDI: multi-hazard] DISASTER PREPAREDNESS, DISASTER RISK REDUCTION, disaster recovery and reconstruction plans, including the upgrading of RISK INFORMED critical affected infrastructure in cities and communities, into their development plans and financial strategies.

 SEDI (New paragraph): [To encourage member states to establish community emergency response teams to serve as the foundation of national civil protection and risk management systems that are empowered to handle public health emergencies.]

-To instruct [SEDI: the Executive Secretariat for Integral Development (SEDI) ]to continue facilitating collaboration, exchange of experience, and training for emergency preparedness and response for the development of community resilience and the promotion of ex ante planning for reconstruction and recovery from disasters, especially with regard to tourism agriculture and basic services such as water, energy, health, and education.
+To instruct [SEDI: the Executive Secretariat for Integral Development (SEDI) ]to continue facilitating collaboration, exchange of experience, and training for emergency preparedness and response for the development of community resilience and the promotion of ex ante planning for reconstruction and recovery from disasters, especially with regard to tourism, agriculture and basic services such as water, energy, health, and education.

-To encourage member states to: (i) foster the active participation of youth, women, and vulnerable groups in the design and implementation of integrated solutions for the sustainability and resilience of cities and urban communities, and when feasible, to use the Educational Portal of the Americas for this purpose; and (ii) promote greater corporate responsibility in building citizen resilience and provide workers with the training and tools necessary to prevent, prepare for, and manage disasters, including planning considerations for the location and construction of housing and early warning systems.
+To encourage member states to: (i) foster the active participation of youth, women, and vulnerable groups in the design and implementation of integrated solutions for the sustainability and resilience of cities and urban communities, and when feasible, to use the Educational Portal of the Americas for this purpose; and .

-(ii) promote greater corporate responsibility in building citizen resilience and provide workers with the training and tools necessary to prevent, prepare , and manage disasters, including planning considerations for the location and construction of housing and early warning systems.
+(ii) promote private sector engagement in building the resilience of communities;

+(iii) develop relevant resources and tools to help workers and businesses prevent, prepare , and manage challenges related to disasters; and

+(iv) promote the participation of relevant stakeholders in disaster preparedness planning, including efforts to develop HAZARD-BASED PLANNING CONSIDERATION FOR THE LOCATION AND CONSTRUCTION OF infrastructure AND SERVICES (i.e. housing, hospitals, transportation, WATER, POWER, SEWERAGE, ETC.,) and early warning systems.

 PROPOSAL BY THE DELEGATION OF ECUADOR: [10.
 To encourage member states to: (i) foster the active participation of youth, women, and vulnerable groups in the design and implementation of integrated solutions for the sustainability and resilience of cities and urban communities, and when feasible, to use the Educational Portal of the Americas for this purpose; and (ii) promote greater corporate responsibility in building citizen resilience and provide workers with the training and tools necessary to prevent, prepare for, and manage disasters, including planning and land-use management considerations for the location and construction of housing and early warning systems.
 (CIDI/CPD/doc.196/20 – 04/20/20)]